-For current and upcoming employment opportunities, review our jobs postings.
+For all Police Department employment opportunities, review our job postings.

 - Must be at least 21 years of age upon completion of the police training academy

 - Must be a citizen of the United States

 - Must posses a high school diploma or GED certificate

 - Must possess a valid class D or C non-commercial driver's license, and a relatively clean driving record

 - Must be in good psychological and physical condition.

 - Must be of good moral character: no felony arrest(s) or misdemeanor convictions involving moral character, domestic violence, perjury or false statements

 - Must demonstrate excellent communication skills, a commitment to public service, problem solving skills, empathy and social tolerance